Head-to-head · Comparison

 Maestro's key strengths include multi-chain support from a single telegram bot eliminates chain-specific tools, automatic chain detection makes trading across ecosystems seamless, comprehensive feature set including sniping, copy trading, and automation.
 Mayan Finance stands out for fastest cross-chain swaps available — most complete in under 60 seconds, single-transaction ux eliminates the multi-step bridge-then-swap workflow, competitive pricing through auction mechanism — relayers compete to give best rates.
 On the flip side, Maestro's weaknesses include 1% fee on solana is higher than cheaper alternatives like banana gun, while Mayan Finance's main drawback is depends on wormhole infrastructure — any wormhole downtime affects mayan.

 While Maestro (Telegram Bots) and Mayan Finance (Bridges) serve different primary purposes, users often consider both when building their Solana toolkit.
-Neither has a clear community advantage, so your decision should be feature-driven.
+Maestro has the community's vote, but your mileage may vary depending on your specific needs.
 We recommend trying both — Maestro is free to start and Mayan Finance is free to start.
 Read user reviews on each tool's page for real-world feedback from the Solana community.